austin-j-taylor/Invested/README.md

 - Added new Force-Distance Relationship: Exponential
 - Altered Settings menu to distinguish Gameplay and Physics settings
 - Added a few new blocks to the Tutorial
-- Added a zero-grav zone to the Sandbox, just for fun.
 - Added version number on title screen
 - Fixed bug in which the ANF was calculated wrong when quickly pulling and pushing in sequence